carpentries/lesson-development-training/episodes/formative-assessment.md

 referenced by other variables, they do not behave like cells in spreadsheets!

 Misconceptions often arise around topics of copyright and licencing of work/content (e.g. data, software, lesson material).
-Copyright allows you to state that you own what you have created - it is a declaration on who owns the intellectual property of the work.
-In theory, copyright exists implicitly without the creator having to do anything to assert it, from the moment of creation.
-A licence is a legal document which sets down the terms under which you are releasing what you have created for others to use, modify, extend or exploit.
+Copyright allows a creator to state that they own the work they have created.
+This declaration is optional - even if the creator does not explicitly assert it, copyright of the work exists from the moment of creation.
+A licence is a legal document which sets down the terms under which the creator is releasing what they have created for others to use, modify, extend or exploit.
 If this information is not provided, some will not use the work at all (even if this was not the intention of the copyright owner), while others will assume they are free to do whatever they want with the work (as there is nothing to say that they cannot).